 The important Forest Service Road 16 (Cisco,GA) gives access to the northern part of the wilderness and to many of the trailheads in the Jacks River Watershed.

+It is always a good idea to check the status of the roads before coming.
 Here is the link to a current map of road closures and any new information about the status of the roads as it develops www.fs.usda.gov/detailfull/conf/alerts-notices You may also sign up for e-mail updates.

 Some trails are open to horses.
 A map of the Cohutta/Big Frog Wilderness is available for $5, showing trails, topography, parking lots and access roads (purchase of map is strongly recommended).
 For more information or to purchase a map call the Conasauga River District at 706-695-6736 or visit the Conasauga Ranger District at 3941 Highway 76 Chatsworth, GA 30705.